Predicting the Oscillatory Regimes of Global Synchrony Induced by Secondary Clusters: Forward Process and Oscillatory Regimes of Synchrony

 The system with inertia exhibits hysteresis phenomena~\cite{tanaka1997first}, in which the global order parameter $R$ shows different behaviors in the forward (increasing $K$) and backward (decreasing $K$) processes.
 The behavior of global synchrony has been well known and extensively analyzed~\cite{olmi2014hysteretic, gao2018self, gao2021synchronized}.
 Theoretically, the two processes are distinguished by the boundary value $\omega_\p$ used in the integration.
 However, the expression of $\omega_\p$ for the backward process in Eq.~(\ref{eq:lowerlimit}) corresponds to the branch starting from the fully synchronized state ($R=1$).
 We find that starting from $R<1$ in the backward process requires nontrivial modification of both the self-consistent equation and the integration boundary.
 We therefore leave this issue for future work.
 Based on this reasoning, we focus on analyzing the forward process herein.
 In particular, we investigate its distinctive features through the secondary synchrony $r_\p$, building on our theoretical foundation beyond the global synchrony.

 In the forward process, corresponding to increasing $K$ by $\mathrm{d}K$ and initializing the system from the state at $K-\mathrm{d}K$, the staircase-like increase in $R(K)$ appears only in numerical simulations for a single realization.
-This non-smooth behavior, illustrated in Fig.~\ref{fig:forward}(a), is closely related to the oscillatory dynamics of $R(t;K)$, as previously reported~\cite{olmi2014hysteretic}.
+This non-smooth behavior, illustrated in Fig.~\ref{fig:forward}(a), is closely related to the oscillatory dynamics of $R(t;K)$, as previously reported for $m=6$ in Ref.~\cite{olmi2014hysteretic}, where the staircase-like transition was demonstrated.
 It arises from the intermittent reorganization of oscillator clusters.
 However, the range of $K$ over which this staircase pattern persists, that is, the region where $R(t;K)$ exhibits oscillatory behavior, has not been explicitly analyzed so far.
 Here, we aim to delineate this regime more clearly by employing the secondary-cluster analysis method.

 We show the synchrony $r_0$ of the main cluster and $r_\p$ of the secondary clusters in Figs.~\ref{fig:forward}(b) and \ref{fig:forward}(c).
 Both $r_0$ and $r_\p$ display trends consistent with the theoretical expressions.
 When the secondary clusters exist, $r_\p$ closely follows the theoretical line, whereas when they vanish and only the main synchronized and drifting populations remain, $r_\p$ approaches $|R^{\dr}/2|$ as shown in Fig.~\ref{fig:forward}(c).
 As the system alternates between states with and without secondary clusters, the behavior of $R$ reflects these transitions, exhibiting plateaus and sudden increases that manifest as the staircase pattern in the forward process.